 We focus on social challenges that are:

+Our programme is a diverse one.
 You will follow courses in public policy, international law, sociology, economics, political science and management.
-These courses will enable you to analyse social challenges from different perspectives and understand the various roles, perceptions and interests of relevant actors.
-Furthermore, you will follow courses in research methods to acquire the skills and knowledge you need to conduct research on the management of social challenges.
+These courses will enable you to analyse social challenges from different perspectives.
+Thus you will learn to understand the various roles, perceptions and interests of relevant actors.
+Furthermore, you will follow courses in research methods to acquire the skills and knowledge that are necessary to conduct research on the management of social challenges.

 An international programme

-The Bachelor’s programme Management of International Social Challenges is a truly international programme.
+The bachelor programme Management of International Social Challenges truly is an international programme.
 The programme is taught exclusively in English to a diverse student body from all over the world.
-Over 60% of our students are from abroad.
-By choosing for the Bachelor Management of International Social Challenges, you do not only look beyond borders in your studies, but also become part of an international network of peers.
-This allows you to gain different perspectives on the issues discussed during the programme.
+Over 60% of our students are from countries other than the Netherlands.
+By choosing for the bachelor Management of International Social Challenges, you are not only look beyond borders in your studies, but you will also become part of an international network of peers.
+Your fellow students help you to acquire different perspectives on the issues discussed throughout the bachelor programme.

 Erasmus University Rotterdam